Reverse Mortgage Guide

 According to HUD, you also must not be delinquent on any federal debt and you have to participate in a consumer information session given by a HUD-approved HECM counselor.

-If you meet these requirements, you will likely be eligible to take out a reverse mortgage.
+If you meet these requirements, you will likely be eligible to take one out.

 How Much Does a Reverse Mortgage Cost?

-Like most other loans, reverse mortgages do have closing costs.
+Like most other loans, these products do have closing costs.

 According to HUD, these costs include:

-Mortgage Insurance Premium: An initial MIP of 2%, plus an annual MIP of 0.5% of the outstanding mortgage balance.
+- Mortgage Insurance Premium: An initial MIP of 2%, plus an annual MIP of 0.5% of the outstanding balance.

-Third Party Charges: This may include appraisal fees, title search and insurance, surveys, inspections, recording fees, mortgage taxes, credit checks, and other fees.
+- Third Party Charges: This may include appraisal fees, title search and insurance, surveys, inspections, recording fees, taxes, credit checks, and other fees.

 These fees don’t have to be paid upfront, though.
-These costs can be financed and paid for by your mortgage.
+These costs can be financed and paid for by your obligation.

 You can borrow a large sum of money against your home’s equity to pay for major expenses, and you don’t even have to pay it off until you move.

-But, as is the case with most things, there are pros and cons when dealing with reverse mortgages.
+But, as is the case with most things, there are pros and cons when dealing with them.

-You don’t have to make monthly mortgage payments
+- You don’t have to make monthly payments

-If you opt for a different type of reverse mortgage, you risk going into debt or losing your home
+- If you opt for a different types, you risk going into debt or losing your home

-All things considered, reverse mortgages aren’t without risks.
+All things considered, they aren’t without risks.
 However, if you need money to cover major expenses and you have a lot of equity in your home, this can be a great option.

 Since HECMs are only available through FHA-approved lenders, searching for the right lender is an easier process when compared to shopping for a traditional mortgage.

-Be that as it may, there are still some things you should understand about getting a reverse mortgage.
+Be that as it may, there are still some things you should understand about getting oone.

 Decide how you want torReceive your funds

-When you are approved for a reverse mortgage, you’ll be able to choose how you receive your funds.
+When you are approved, you’ll be able to choose how you receive your funds.
 Your options include: